freebsd/freebsd-src/CONTRIBUTING.md

 here.
 Sometimes it is easier to review a GitHub pull request than to do the review in Phabricator, so that's also allowed.

+### Author Name and Email

+We require that contributions are associated with a unique identity.
+The author email address should not be `<something>@users.noreply.github.com`.
+Do note that your name and email address will become a permanent and immutable part of the public Git history of the FreeBSD source tree.

 ## Style

 Avoid adding trailing newlines and whitespace.
 These slow down the integration